-This application relates to a 0.9 acre irregular shaped parcel of land which is located outside of the defined Westwood village settlement, accessed off the south side of the Lower Westwood Road (which is a minor 'C' classified public carriageway) located behind two residential properties numbered 43 and 44 Westwood Road - the latter of which is within the control and ownership of the applicant.
+This application relates to a 0.9 acre irregular shaped parcel of land located outside of the defined Westwood village settlement, accessed off the south side of the Lower Westwood Road (which is a minor 'C' classified public carriageway) located behind two residential properties numbered 43 and 44 Westwood Road - the latter of which is within the control and ownership of the applicant.
 The character of the properties along the southern side of the road (within the sites' immediate environs) is rather mixed in terms of various house types and designs.

-The site subject to this application, forms part of an agricultural holding and is occupied by buildings located on the outer periphery of the village which have been used in the past for agricultural/equestrian use(s).
+The site subject to this application, forms part of an agricultural holding and is considered brownfield land located on the outer periphery of the village which has been used in the past for agricultural/equestrian use(s).
 There are three existing structures on the site comprising a rather imposing 7 metre high open-sided tin clad Dutch Barn (measuring 9 metres long x 6.5 metres wide); as well as a 2.5 metre high timber shed and concrete block stable block of a similar height and nearly 15 metres in length.
-All three structures are currently used to varying degrees for storage purposes.

-The site is located within the Western Wiltshire Green Belt and Conservation Area, but it is not, as some claim, located within the AONB.
+All three structures are used to varying degrees for storage purposes.
+The site is located within the Western Wiltshire Green Belt and Conservation Area, but it is not, as some representors allege, located within the AONB.
 A Public Right of Way (WWOO14) runs to the west and south of the application site, but it would not be compromised by this planning proposal.
 Today, the site is found in various stages of dereliction, although the established agricultural use of the land remains extant.

-The majority of the contiguous land adjoining the defined site is either residential (to the north and east) or used for agricultural / equestrian purposes (further to the east, south and west), beyond which, the rural landscape is formed and characterised by agricultural field systems divided by well established blocks of hedgerow and trees.
+The majority of the contiguous land adjoining the defined site is either residential (to the north and east) or used for agricultural / equestrian purposes (further to the east, south and west), beyond which, the rural landscape is characterised by agricultural field systems divided by well established blocks of hedgerow and trees.